u5197140705-commits/dbus_porting_BA/memory-bank/plan_dbus_zephyr_conversion.md

 - Other files within `common/prog/dbus/DBal/` and variant-specific `app/variant_XXX/prog/dbus/DBal/` directories.

 ### Low-Level Peripheral Drivers
-- Existing CAN/UART drivers that the dbus driver currently interfaces with will need to be replaced or adapted to Zephyr's device driver model.
+- Existing SPI drivers that the dbus driver currently interfaces with will need to be replaced or adapted to Zephyr's device driver model.

 ### Build System
 - The existing Makefiles will need to be replaced or integrated with Zephyr's CMake-based build system.